jelleoverbeek/browser-technologies/opdracht1/README.md

 **Custom fonts**

 **Javascript (volledig)**
 All content is currently fetched using JavaScript.
+So getting the data serverside would be nice.

 **Kleur**
 **Breedband internet**